jkomoros/card-web/README.md

 By default, your `config.SECRET.json` will only configure a single firebase project.
 But if you're going to be doing serious work in your instance, or especially if you'll be hacking on the web app code, it's a good idea to have seperate dev and prod instances.

-To do that, create a separate firebase project in firebase and then modify your `config.SECRET.json` so that instead of the "firebase" key having the one project's config, it instead has two keys: "dev" and "prod", each with their corresponding keys.
+To do that, create a separate firebase project in firebase and then modify your `config.SECRET.json` to add a `dev` key to top-level with `firebase` underneath, with the dev configuration.
+You can also overwrite other aspects in the dev part.

 When you do this, you'll want to do *most* of the set-up steps described for a new project, but not run the set-up maintence task.